 - Possible treatments for overactive thyroid include

-- anti-thyroid medications that block production of thyroid hormones
+- anti-thyroid medications that block the production of thyroid hormones

 - surgery to remove nodules or the affected half of your thyroid gland.

-- Also if you have hyperthyroidism, it is important that you limit your iodine intake.
+- Also if you have hyperthyroidism, you must limit your iodine intake.

-- Usual treatment for underactive thyroid is enough synthetic hormone daily to restore adequate levels.
+- The usual treatment for an underactive thyroid is enough synthetic hormone daily to restore adequate levels.